lupapiste/lupapiste/resources/email-templates/en-notify-statement-due-date-change.md

 # Hello, {{user.firstName}}.

-We wish to notify you that a statements due date on a permit application at {{address}}, {{municipality}}, has been changed.
+We wish to notify you that a statement's due date on a permit application at {{address}}, {{municipality}}, has been changed.

 A permit is sought for {{operation}}.
 The new due date set for the statement